kMajumder-Hub/Project-Healthcare_Fraud_Detection/README.md

 ## Project Objective

 This project aims to demonstrate the whole sprectrum of data ecosystem.
-It starts with loading kaggle dataset into Amazon S3, copying the S3 data into Redshift tables, using the data from Redshift for exploratory data analysis, and finally using machine learning models to predict.
+It digests data into a data warehouse using an automated etl pipeline.
+The data is a combination of patient's information, existing medical conditions, healthcare provider information, inpatient as well as outpatient claim records.
+After data ingestion, exploratory data analysis is carried out to clean the data and bring out vital statistics for visualization.
+The data is then fed to machine learning models to predict whether a particular healthcare provider is fraud.
+A set of training data has been used to train the models.

 ## Dataset Description